Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 <br/>

-## Styling Gatsby Site with CSS Modules
+## Styling Gatsby Site With CSS Modules

 In order to add some sort of global styles in our Gatsby site, we added a stylesheet in a shared `Layout` component.